 70:02:01:02.
 Public availability of rules, final orders, decisions and opinions.
-All rules, final orders, decisions and opinions of the Aeronautics Commission are on file in the central office of the director of the Aeronautics Commission, Department of Transportation, in Pierre, South Dakota, and may be examined by any person upon oral or written request during the regular office hours maintained by the director of the Aeronautics Commission, Department of Transportation.
-The files and records of the Aeronautics Commission may only be removed pursuant to a court order or while such records are in the custody of an employee of the Aeronautics Commission Department of Transportation who has been authorized to remove the document or file.
-Persons examining any file or record must be accompanied by a person designated by the director of the Aeronautics Commission an employee of the Department of Transportation.
+All rules, final orders, decisions and opinions are on file in the office of the director of the Aeronautics Commission, Department of Transportation, Pierre, South Dakota, and may be examined by any person upon oral or written request during the regular office hours maintained by the director of the Aeronautics Commission, Department of Transportation.
+The files and records of the Aeronautics Commission may only be removed pursuant to a court order or while such records are in the custody of an employee of the Aeronautics Commission who has been authorized to remove the document or file.
+Persons examining any file or record must be accompanied by a person designated by the director of the Aeronautics Commission Repealed.

 Source: SL 1975, ch 16, § 1; 13 SDR 129, 13 SDR 134, effective July 1, 1987.
-General Authority: SDCL 1-26-2.
-Law Implemented: SDCL 1-26-2.

 70:02:01:03.
 Petition for declaratory ruling.
 A person may request the Aeronautics Commission to issue a decision of as to the applicability of any statutory provision, rule, or order pertaining to matters of aviation by filing a petition with the director of the Aeronautics Commission secretary of the Department of Transportation.
 The Aeronautics Commission shall consider these petitions at their monthly meetings in the order in which the petitions are received a scheduled hearing date held during a regular meeting.

 Source: SL 1975, ch 16, § 1; 13 SDR 129, 13 SDR 134, effective July 1, 1987.

-General Authority: SDCL 1-26-15.
+AERIAL APPLICATORS

-CHAPTER 70:02:02 AERIAL APPLICATORS (Repealed) Section Section 70:02:02:00 Definitions.
+70:02:02:00 Definitions.
 70:02:02:01 Commercial pilot's certificate required of aerial applicators.
-70:02:02:02 Experience requirements for Class A permit Renewal.
+70:02:02:02 Experience requirements for Class A permit - Renewal.
 70:02:02:03 Experience requirements for Class B permit - Supervision necessary - Renewal.
 70:02:02:04 Requirements for aerial applicators spraying their own land.

-70:02:02:05 Aircraft to be certified by FAA.
+70:02:05 Aircraft to be certified by FAA.

 70:02:02:06 Aircraft to meet FAA weight and balance requirements.

 70:02:02:07 Aircraft prohibited on state trunk highways.

-70:02:02:08 Aircraft prohibited on county or township highways - Exceptions.
+70:02:02:08 Aircraft prohibited on county or township highways -- Exceptions.

 70:02:02:09 Pilot's responsibility for safe operation.